Mick Bates (West Virginia politician): Personal

 Bates is a physical therapist and small business owner and resides in Beckley, West Virginia.

 During his first run for office in 2014, Bates made much of his Australian upbringing and accent during his campaign, a tactic that was criticized by opponent Mel Kessler during the May primary election.
 Kessler supporters took out a billboard ad that featured a larger-than-life Australian kangaroo that was criticized by some as a negative campaign tactic.

 Soothing an outcry from his own supporters, Bates embraced the icon of the Australian symbol and posed with toy kangaroos during his "Pick Mick" campaign.
 Bates told voters that he'd felt at home living in southern West Virginia, since his father and grandfather were both coal miners in Australia.

-West Virginia Executive Magazine honored Bates with the Young Gun Award in 2005, and he was named to the Generation Next Honoree 2006 list by The State Journal.
+West Virginia Executive Magazine honoured Bates with the Young Gun Award in 2005, and he was named to the Generation Next Honoree 2006 list by The State Journal.
 In 2010, he was elected to the Raleigh Democratic Executive Committee and was chairman of the Beckley Raleigh County Chamber of Commerce in 2011.